Kalahari Desert, Namibia - Things to Do in Kalahari Desert

 Top Things to Do in Kalahari Desert

 Booking Tip: Book through established lodges or cultural centers to ensure authentic experiences that benefit local communities.
-Costs range from $50-150 per person depending on duration.
-Early morning or late afternoon sessions are best for comfortable temperatures and optimal learning conditions.
+Costs range from $50-150 per person depending on duration and group size.
+Morning sessions are often best for tracking activities.

 Stargazing and Astronomy Tours

 Booking Tip: Best during new moon phases for optimal darkness.
-Most lodges offer complimentary stargazing, while specialized astronomy tours cost $30-80 per person.
-Book during dry season (May-October) for clearest skies.
+Most lodges include stargazing as part of their programs, but dedicated astronomy tours cost $30-80 per person.
+Book during dry season for clearest skies.

 Getting There